 Life is something that is going on right now and when it’s over, nothing can be done to change it.
 If you aren’t happy with the life you are currently living, take time out to write down what it would look like if you were living the life you want to be living.

 What things do you want to take priority in your day?

 Life doesn’t always happen the way we envision, but it doesn’t mean you give up on the things that are important.

 You can be very flexible with your time, and be open to things that tend to be part of life: family illness, overtime at work, conflict in relationships.

 Take time to do what you need to do in those cases, and when your days go back to a more normal rhythm, take the next step you need to take: Take time out to pray, pick up the book to read, make plans for that trip you need to take.
 Do the next thing to grow where you want to grow.

-What do you love enough to allow it space your life?
+What do you love this (item or activity) enough to allow it space your life?

 More helpful articles: